-I studied physics, which turned out to be less useful than expected and more useful than I thought.
+I studied physics, which turned out to be less useful than promised and more useful than it looks.
 Then I fished commercially in Alaska and spent winters in Kauai.
 I didn't make much work out there — the nature was too good.
 I couldn't figure out how to compete, so mostly I just watched.
 Came back to New York in 2000 to try to put it all in focus.

 I've always wanted work that feels inevitable — not decorated, not styled, not assembled from good decisions.
-Inevitable.
 The kind of thing where, when you see it, you stop wondering how it could have been otherwise.
 That feeling doesn't come from taste or trend.
 It comes from understanding a problem so completely that only one answer remains.
-That's what I've spent my career chasing, and it's a high bar.

 In 2000 I co-founded CO11ECTIVE — a brand and design practice built around that idea.

-We work on brand strategy, identity, and design systems.
+At CO11ECTIVE we work on brand strategy, identity, and design systems.
 Before anything goes out into the world, we build it and test it — on shelves, in shipping, under bad light, in the hands of people who aren't paying attention.
-Alex + Mima is the production arm we use to do that: prototype, fabricate, stress-test.
+Alex + Mima, the fabrication studio I run with my sister, is where that happens: prototype, fabricate, stress-test.
 What survives goes forward.

 When I'm not in the studio I'm fly fishing, or watching two better versions of myself play baseball and pole vault.